fletcher86/airport-baggage-router/README.md

 <h1>Airport Baggage Router</h1>

-The Denver International Airport has decided to give an automated baggage system another shot.
+Denver International Airport has decided to give an automated baggage system another shot.
 The hardware and tracking systems from the previous attempt are still in place, they just need a system to route the baggage.
 The system will route baggage checked, connecting, and terminating in Denver.
 You have been